Keeping records and reporting in temporary storage

 Purpose of the records and general requirements

 The records consist of entries and of the documents the entries are based on.
 The customs declarations and other documents concerning the start and the end of temporary storage are a part of the records material.
-The records documentation can be in electronic format, but it must be possible to present the the documents to Customs when necessary.
+The records documentation can be in electronic format.

 The records must be kept in real-time and indicate the quantities and types of goods in temporary storage.